 Dr. Shi is an expert in energy efficient computer systems research, including battery management for mobile systems and energy efficient data center design.
 He is also very active in the workload characterization and has received the best paper award of IISWC 2012 for their work on Taobao Hadoop workload analysis.
 His work has been adopted and used by industry such as Baidu, Alibaba, and Intel.
 In addition to publications, his group has developed several tools that have been widely used by the community, including pTop, a process-level power profiling tool, has been downloaded more than 600 times from more than 30 countries; SPAN, a software power analyzer, has been downloaded more than 400 times since its release in 2012.
-In 2016, he served as the Program Co-chair of 7th International Green and Sustainable Conference (IGSC, formerly known as IGCC), and was the founding co-chair of the Workshop on Cool Topics in Sustainable Data Centers (CoolDC).
+In 2016, he served as the Program Co-chair of 7th International Green and Sustainable Conference (IGSC, formerly known as IGCC).

-Since 2014, Dr. Shi has been advocating Edge Computing, a new computing paradigram in which the computing resources are placed at the edge of the Internet, in close proximity to mobile devices, sensors, end users and the emerging Internet of Everything.
-He co-chaired the NSF Workshop on Grand Challenges in Edge Computing, and was the founding steering committee chair of ACM/IEEE Sympoisum on Edge Computing (SEC).
+Since 2014, Dr. Shi has been advocating Edge Computing (Fog Computing), a new computing paradigm in which the computing resources are placed at the edge of the Internet, in close proximity to mobile devices, sensors, end users and the emerging Internet of Everything.
+He co-chaired the NSF Workshop on Grand Challenges in Edge Computing, and was the founding steering committee chair of ACM/IEEE Symposium on Edge Computing (SEC).
 He was interviewed by China Science Daily on the Rise of Edge Computing in December 2016.

 Dr. Shi is also well known for his research and leadership on smart and connected health.
 He leads the Wireless Health Initiative at Wayne State University, and serves as the founding Editor-In-Chief of Smart Health Journal.
 In 2016, he served as the founding steering committee chair of IEEE/ACM Conference on Connected Health (CHASE).

-Dr. Shi is a recipient of the National Outstanding Ph.D. dissertation award of China (2002), the NSF CAREER award (2007), Wayne State University Career Development Chair award (2009), Charles H. Gershenson Distinguished Faculty Fellow (2015), College of Engineering Facluty Research Excellence Award (2016), the Best Paper award of ICWE'04, IEEE IPDPS'05, HPCChina'12 and IEEE IISWC'12, the Best Paper Nominee award of ACM UbiComp'14, and the Best Student Paper Award of IEEE HealthCom'15.
+Dr. Shi is a recipient of the National Outstanding Ph.D. dissertation award of China (2002), the NSF CAREER award (2007), Wayne State University Career Development Chair award (2009), Charles H. Gershenson Distinguished Faculty Fellow (2015), College of Engineering Faculty Research Excellence Award (2016), the Best Paper award of ICWE'04, IEEE IPDPS'05, HPCChina'12 and IEEE IISWC'12, the Best Paper Nominee award of ACM UbiComp'14, and the Best Student Paper Award of IEEE HealthCom'15.
 He is an IEEE Fellow and a Distinguished Scientist of ACM.
-According to Google Scholar, his H-index is 35 and has a total of 9000+ citations.
+According to Google Scholar, his H-index is 36 and has a total of 5000+ citations.

 Dr. Shi was on leave with the National Science Foundation as a program director in the Division of Computer and Network Systems, Directorate of Computer and Information Science and Engineering during 2013-2015.
 During his tenure at NSF, Dr. Shi mainly responsible for the Computer Systems Research (CSR) core program and two crosscutting programs, including Cyber-Innovation for Sustainability Science and Engineering (CyberSEES), Smart and Connected Health (SCH).